anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 py.exe .\main.py --project-id <project-id> --location <region> --function-name <function-name> --gsutil-uri <gsutil-uri> --function-entry-point <entry-point> --service-account <sa-account> --update
 ```

 From the listed functions let's go with "function-1".
 We will update the function to add a new Service Account which has Editor Role in the project.
-The Function will now be updated, if we are specific then its actually the Service Account being updated.
+The Function will now be updated, if we be specific then its actually just the Function's Service Account being updated.

 <p>
   <img src="https://github.com/anrbn/blog/blob/main/images/38.png">